solec0der/minesweeper/README.md

 # Minesweeper

-This is the classic Minesweeper implemented in Java.
+This is the classic Minesweeper implemented in Java using JavaFX.

 It's currently still in construction so it's not fully working yet.